DanyLan/GKE-EXPOSE-SERVICES/README.md

 - spec.clusterIp:spec.ports[*].port

 You can access this service from your load balancer's IP address, which routes your request to a nodePort, which in turn routes the request to the clusterIP port.
 You can access this service as you would a NodePort or a ClusterIP service as well.

+If you have a look at the yaml for a loadbalance, you will notice the clusterIP, nodePort and loadbalancer ip